mledwards/grunt-filepath/README.md

 Default value: ``

 Turn your relative file path in to a URL.

+#### options.remove
+Type: `String`
+Default value: ``

+Remove any part of the filepath after it's resolved.
+E.g. you may not want "/build" in the URL.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).